-More than one year ago Tourism Minister Wykeham McNeil told Parliament of a plan to restore and maintain the birthplaces of Jamaica's National Heroes and Prime Ministers.
-Today The Sunday Gleaner begins a series on the present state of these premises with a look at Blenheim in Hanover, the birthplace of former Prime Minister, National Hero Sir Alexander Bustamante.
+More than one year ago, Tourism Minister Wykeham McNeill told Parliament of a plan to restore and maintain the birthplaces of Jamaica's national heroes and prime ministers.
+Today, The Sunday Gleaner begins a series on the present state of these premises with a look at Blenheim in Hanover, the birthplace of former Prime Minister and National Hero, Sir Alexandr Bustamante.

-The treacherous dusty roadways and the many abandoned houses along the side of the road belied the significance of quaint community of Blenheim Hanover.
+The treacherous, dusty roadways and the many abandoned houses along the side of the road belied the significance of the quaint community of Blenheim, Hanover.

-"Take a picture of the road dem", shouted one elderly resident as a Gleaner news team entered the community.
-"Can you believe say two prime minister of Jamaica come from this little place and yet the road dem look like this?"
+"Take a picture of the road dem," shouted one elderly resident as a Gleaner news team entered the community.
+"Can you believe say two prime ministers of Jamaica come from this little place and yet the road dem look like this?"

 The resident, Eric Williams, said he has lived in the community for more than 40 years and has watched the slow decay of the community.

 "Up a Dias is where (former prime minister) P.J.
 Patterson born and him use to climb mango tree as a little boy.
 Further up the road a where (former prime minister and national hero Sir Alexander) Bustamante born and yet this road don't fix fi 28 years," charged Williams.

 Patricia Dawes, who has been the caretaker for the Bustamante exhibit since 1991, asserted that the poor state of the roadway leading to the property, which was refurbished in 2007, contributed to it feeling like a ghost town.

 "Sometimes fi months not one person don't come up here," said Dawes as she led the news team around the property.
 "Tourists and people from all around use to come up, but them complain and say the road too bad and it a mash up them vehicle."